IIIF/api/source/api/discovery/0.1/index.md

 ##### startIndex

 The position of the first item in this page's `orderedItems` list, relative to the overall ordering across all pages within the Collection.
-The first entry in the list has a `startIndex` of 0.
+The first entry in the overall list has a `startIndex` of 0.
 If the first page has 20 entries, the first entry on the second page would therefore be 20.

 Ordered Collection Pages _MAY_ have a `startIndex` property.
 The value _MUST_ be a non-negative integer.